hafrijns/academic-website/Page1.markdown

 Researcher name is a researcher at University.
-This is a template for an academic website, based on the default Minima theme (latest stable, 2.5.2, see [Minima](https://rubygems.org/gems/minima)) and minimal adaptations.
-Feel free to reuse.
-I added sorting of the pages in the navigation bar, a custom scholar icon and some other edits.
-See the [Jekyll Quickstart guide](https://jekyllrb.com/docs/).

 <h3> Research interests </h3>